Welcome to today's edition of the Rush 24-7 podcast.

 Sleep deprivation is torture.

-Look at we found out that this Zubaida who cuts people's heads off, who murders people, who tries to engage in mass killing.
+Look at, we found out that this Zubaida, who cuts people's heads off, who murders people, who tries to engage in mass killing.

 They say it is a myth, and there are a lot of myths about this.

-Uh this for people to say that, to have an objection to that, it just shows their ignorance.
+For people to say that, to have an objection to that, it just shows their ignorance.

-This isn't w what what interrogation is about is gathering intel.
+What interrogation is about is gathering intel.

 It's not just exclusively about trying to ascertain guilt.